HisarCS/F360/README.md

 circle1 = circle_creator.create_circle()

 ```
 Here you have to define the application and ui(they aren't defined in the class).
 Then create a variable and assign the construction plane you want to use to it.
-After that you just have to define your point and radius and pass them into the function along with the plane the circle will be drawn on.
+After that you just have to define your point and radius and pass them into the class along with the plane the circle will be drawn on.  ⃝

 ### The Rectangle Class